junghoon2/kube-books/ch11/rook/Documentation/ceph-cluster-crd.md

 * `selectors`: List the network selector(s) that will be used associated by a key.
 * `ipFamily`: Specifies the network stack Ceph daemons should listen on.
 * `dualStack`: Specifies that Ceph daemon should listen on both IPv4 and IPv6 network stacks.
+* `connections`: Settings for network connections using Ceph's msgr2 protocol
+  * `encryption`: Settings for encryption on the wire to Ceph daemons
+    * `enabled`: Whether to encrypt the data in transit across the wire to prevent eavesdropping the data on the network.
+      The default is false.
+When encryption is enabled, all communication between clients and Ceph daemons, or between Ceph daemons will be encrypted.
+When encryption is not enabled, clients still establish a strong initial authentication and data integrity is still validated with a crc check.
+      IMPORTANT: Encryption requires the 5.11 kernel for the latest nbd and cephfs drivers.
+Alternatively for testing only, set "mounter: rbd-nbd" in the rbd storage class, or "mounter: fuse" in the cephfs storage class.
+      The nbd and fuse drivers are *not* recommended in production since restarting the csi driver pod will disconnect the volumes.
+  * `compression`:
+    * `enabled`: Whether to compress the data in transit across the wire.
+The default is false.
+      Requires Ceph Quincy (v17) or newer.
+Also see the kernel requirements above for encryption.

 > **NOTE:** Changing networking configuration after a Ceph cluster has been deployed is NOT
 > supported and will result in a non-functioning cluster.